Kotlin/kotlinx.serialization/docs/formats.md

 <!--- TEST -->

-In [CBOR diagnostic mode](http://cbor.me/), the output is equivalent to the following:
+In [CBOR dhex notation](http://cbor.me/), the output is equivalent to the following:
 ```
 BF               # map(*)
    65            # text(5)